jijiechen/LetsEncryptCentral/README.md

 ```

 ## Contributing and license
 Pull requests are welcome.
-The next step is to support more dynamic DNS providers, such as Azure DNS, AWS Router and Google DNS services.
+The next step is to support more dynamic DNS providers, AWS Router and Google DNS services.
 The future plan is wrap the core as a web service to provide out-of-box centralized certificate manageability.

 The source code of this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).